 As Resident Director at the Almeida Theatre she assisted Joe Hill-Gibbins on The Tragedy of King Richard the Second.

-Lucy is Associate Director with METIS (We Know Not What We May Be dir.
+Lucy is Associate Director with METIS (Love Letters to a Liveable Future dir.
+Zoe Svendsen) (We Know Not What We May Be dir.
 Zoe Svendsen, Barbican) (World Factory dir.
 Zoe Svendsen & Simon Daw, Young Vic/New Wolsey).

 She was co-Artistic Director of Populace, a theatre company set up in response to anti-austerity protests in March 2011 which ran until 2016.
 With Populace, Lucy performed work at the Bush, West Yorkshire Playhouse, Theatre Royal Stratford East, Lyric Hammersmith, Ovalhouse and Rich Mix.